Come Visit the Farm!

 Cost for school groups is a sliding scale payment of $5.00-$10.00 per participant for a farm visit up to 2 hours, including a tour and/or service learning.
 Financial assistance is available and no group is turned away for lack of funds.
 Payment of $6.00 or more per participant contributes to our field trip scholarship fund that provides financial assistance to classes from under resourced schools to visit the farm.
 If your group would like to stay longer than 2 hours, each additional hour costs $2 per participant.
 Our 3 hour Nutrition field trip is $8 per participant.

 In addition to the field trips listed below, Zenger Farm offers field trips for non-school/ professional groups.
 Cost for non-school/professional groups is $10.00 per participant for a farm visit up to 2 hours.
 Any additional hour is $5.00 per participant.

-This is a great introductory trip to Zenger Farm.
-It is a hands-on tour of the farm and wetland that connects people to food,environmentally friendly farming practices, and the wild and domesticated animals that call Zenger Farm home.
+A Farm Tour is a great introductory trip to Zenger Farm.
+It is a hands-on tour of the farm and wetland that connects people to food, environmentally friendly farming practices, and the wild and domesticated animals that call Zenger Farm home.

-Please let us know if there is a specific topic that you would like us to focus on.
-For example; some groups like to focus on sustainability, life cycles, seasonality, local foods, or organic foods.
+Please let us know if there is a specific topic that you would like to focus on during your trip.
+Some groups like to focus on sustainability, life cycles, seasonality, or pollinators.

 This hands-on discovery program investigates plant parts and their functions, what plants need to grow and thrive, how photosynthesis works, and how humans use plants everyday.

-Roots – students learn about nutrient and water uptake, and nitrogen fixation.
+Roots – students learn about nutrients, water uptake, and nitrogen fixation.

 Stems and Leaves – students taste leaves and stems, learn about photosynthesis, xylem and phloem.